 - Hard-boil the eggs.
 Stovetop: Place the eggs in a single layer in a large pot and cover with 1 inch of cold water.
 Bring to a boil, cover, then turn off the heat.
 Let sit for 10-12 minutes, then transfer immediately to an ice bath.Instant Pot: Place eggs in a steamer basket and add 1 cup of water to pot with a pinch of salt.
-Cover and seal, then cook on Manual - High Pressure for 8-9 minutes.
-Quick release, then transfer immediately to an ice bath.
+Cover and seal, then cook on Manual (High Pressure) for 9 minutes.
+Quick release and transfer immediately to an ice bath for 5-10 minutes.

-- Once cooled, carefully peel the eggs and cut in half lengthwise.
-Tip: wipe the knife clean every time for a cleaner presentation.
+- Once cooled, carefully peel the eggs.
+Rinse to remove any egg shells and pat dry with a paper towel to prevent egg whites from sliding.
+Then cut each egg in half lengthwise.
+Wipe the knife clean every time for a cleaner presentation.

 - Gently pull the egg white back to easily spoon out the yolks.
 Set the egg white halves aside and add all the yolks to a bowl or food processor.

-- To the yolks, add mayo, 3 tbsp kimchi brine (liquid) only, sugar, sesame oil, salt, and pepper.
-Either mix by hand or puree until smooth, adding more kimchi brine if too thick.
+- To the yolks, add mayo, 3 tablespoon kimchi brine (liquid) only, sugar, sesame oil, salt, and pepper.
+Either mix by hand or puree until smooth, adding more kimchi brine until you reach your desired consistency.
 Then stir in the minced kimchi and season to taste.
 Depending on how fermented your kimchi is, you may need more sugar.